HYDRA: Breaking the Global Ordering Barrier in Multi-BFT Consensus: Performance Evaluation

 \figref{fig:performancewan} and \figref{fig:performancelan} compare the throughput and latency of \sysname and other Multi-BFT protocols with one straggler and without stragglers.
 We evaluate the throughput and latency with 8--128 replicas in both LAN and WAN environments.
 We only report results with a single straggler, since performance is primarily limited by the slowest replica and adding more stragglers does not significantly change throughput or latency~\cite{Ladon2025}.
 For clarity, the compared protocols are categorized into three groups: \textit{pre-determined ordering schemes}, including ISS~\cite{stathakopoulou2022state}, Mir-BFT~\cite{MIR-BFT} and RCC~\cite{gupta2021rcc}, which enforce a fixed global transaction order; \textit{dynamic ordering schemes}, including DQBFT~\cite{dqbft} and Ladon~\cite{Ladon2025}, which adapt ordering based on instance progress to mitigate straggler effects; and \textit{hybrid ordering scheme} represented by Orthrus~\cite{Orthrus2025}, which partially relaxes global ordering by leveraging fast-path confirmation for certain transactions.
 Following prior studies~\cite{zhang2023txallo}, we set the ratio of cross-instance transactions to 12\%.

 \bheading{Performance in WAN.} \figref{fig:performancewan} compares \sysname and other Multi-BFT protocols in WAN, with and without stragglers.
 With a straggler present, \sysname significantly outperforms pre-determined ordering schemes: with 128 replicas, throughput improves by approximately 9.0×.
 This is because in pre-determined ordering schemes, a slow instance delays the entire system, amplifying straggler impact.
-Dynamic (DQBFT, Ladon) and hybrid (Orthrus) ordering schemes alleviate this coupling but still require a global ordering phase.
-Consequently, \sysname continues to achieve superior performance.
+Dynamic (DQBFT, Ladon) and hybrid (Orthrus) ordering schemes alleviate this coupling but still require a global ordering phase. {For DQBFT, throughput decreases with more replicas because its single ordering instance becomes a bottleneck as the system scales.} Consequently, \sysname continues to achieve superior performance.
 With 8 replicas, it achieves 47\% and 38\% higher throughput than Ladon and Orthrus, respectively, and with 128 replicas, \sysname surpasses DQBFT by 63\%.

 Without stragglers, \sysname achieves comparable throughput to ISS, RCC, Ladon, and Orthrus, while consistently maintaining the lowest or near-lowest latency.
 This demonstrates that eliminating global ordering and incorporating deadlock resolution introduces negligible additional overhead, and scalability remains robust across different replica configurations.